 Syllabus Learning Objectives The course aims to provide students with a comparative knowledge of contract law.
 In particular, the goal of the course is to illustrate: - what a contract is and how the discipline differs in different legal systems; - how a contract comes into existence; - whether and how a contract can be invalidated and for what reasons; - what are the remedies in case of non-performance.
 In the second part, the course aims to provide an overview of the evolution of contract law, with particular regard to the problems, in terms of framework and discipline, of electronic contracts and smart contracts.
-Furthermore, at the end of the course, students should be able to: - outline a basic diachronic and synchronic comparison of contract law in different legal systems - critically and independently evaluate sources and documents Course prerequisites Contents The course will consist of two modules: First module (6 CFU)- Comparative contract law - General principle of contract law in a comparative perspective: - Main principles of contract law - Sources of contract law - The formation of a contract - The content of a contract - Vitiating factors - Prohibited contracts - Contractual remedies - Contract and third parties Each topic will be addressed, taking into account and comparing the different solutions adopted in the different legal systems.
+Furthermore, at the end of the course, students should be able to: - outline a basic diachronic and synchronic comparison of contract law in different legal systems - critically and independently evaluate sources and documents Course prerequisites - critically and independently evaluate sources and documents Contents The course will consist of two modules: First module (6 CFU)- Comparative contract law - General principle of contract law in a comparative perspective: - Main principles of contract law - Sources of contract law - The formation of a contract - The content of a contract - Vitiating factors - Prohibited contracts - Contractual remedies - Contract and third parties Each topic will be addressed, taking into account and comparing the different solutions adopted in the different legal systems.
 Second module (3 CFU)- Comparative contract law - From traditional to electronic contracts In the second module, the problems posed by electronic contracts will be analyzed, examining whether e-commerce contracts satisfy the traditionally required elements for valid contracts, where e-commerce contracts are formed or executed, and the application of various contractual rules to e-contract.
 Finally, the problems associated with the recent phenomenon of smart contracts will be examined.
 Books and bibliography For the first module (6 CFU)- General principle of contract law in a comparative perspective: J. M. Smits, Contract Law.
 A Comparative Introduction, III ed., Edward Elgar, 2021 For the second module (3 CFU)- Comparative contract law - From traditional to electronic contracts: D. L. Kidd Jr. - W.H.
 Daughtrey Jr., Adapting Contract Law to Accommodate Electronic Contracts: Overview and Suggestions, 26 Rutgers COMPUTER & TECH.
 L.J.
 (2000), pp. 215-276 and M. Raskin, The law and legality of smart contract, 1 Geo Tech.
 L. Rev. (2017), pp. 305 -341 Additional materials

+Work schedule e

+Total Lectures Hands on (Laboratory, working groups, seminars, field trips) Out-of-class study hours/ Self-study hours

+Hours

+225 72 153

+ECTS

+9

+Teaching strat egy Lectures discussio ional teaching methods. will be alternated with seminars and exercises on of foreign judgments and cases.
+Ince at the course, although not compu

+Expected learn ning outcomes

-Work schedule • Total Lectures Hands on (Laboratory, working groups, seminars, field trips) Out-of-class study hours/ Self-study hours Hours 225 72 153 ECTS 9 Teaching strate egy Lectures discussio ional teaching methods. will be alternated with seminars and exercises of the control of the course of the course, although not compused.
-Expected learn Knowledge an understanding d The course aims, first of all, to provide students with a knowledge contract law in contemporary legal systems, with particular regard to the main civil law systems (France and Germany) and common law system (England and the United States). cular regard to the Applying know understanding The analysis of foreign judgments and cases will enable students to understand contract law 'in action' and to contextualise theoretical issues in the specific context in which they were posed and addressed Soft skill S The kno question contract. • Contract During t ring informed judgments and choice whedge acquired will enable the student to so so relating to foreign contract law and to so.
-The municating knowledge and understable course, students will be given the opporture foreign cases and judgments.
-This will enhance to lve cases and legal draft international anding and to analyse and
+Knowledge an understanding contract main civ rse aims, first of all, to provide students wit law in contemporary legal systems, with parti il law systems (France and Germany) and cor and the United States). cular regard to the

+Applying know understanding • The analysis of foreign judgments and cases will enable students to understand contract law 'in action' and to contextualise theoretical issues in the specific context in which they were posed and addressed

+Soft skill Ls The knot question contract: • Com ring informed judgments and choic wledge acquired will enable the student to so so relating to foreign contract law and to so.
+The state of the students will be given the opportunification of the course, students will be given the opportunification of the students.
+This will enhance the students will be given the opportunification of the students. lve cases and legal draft international anding and to analyse and